capri-docking/capri-docking.github.io/capri-covid/index.md

 [Marc Lensink](mailto:marc.lensink@univ-lille.fr)<sup><sub>1</sub></sup> and [Shoshana Wodak](mailto:shoshana.wodak@gmail.com)<sup><sub>2</sub></sup> (the CAPRI assessment team), [Théo Mauri](mailto:theo.mauri@univ-lille.fr)<sup><sub>1</sub></sup>, [Guillaume Brysbaert](mailto:guillaume.brysbaert@univ-lille.fr)<sup><sub>1</sub></sup>, members of Marc Lensink’s team and [Paul Bates](mailto:paul.bates@crick.ac.uk)<sup><sub>3</sub></sup>.

-The evaluation of submitted models for T181-T184 consists of three main parts, representing analyses of increasing complexity and different finality. **Part I**, presented here, involves evaluating the propensity of residues in each protein (receptor or ligand) to contribute to the interaction interface, and the number of distinct inter-molecular residue-residue contacts a residue engages, in the ensemble of submitted models for each target.
-In addition, the frequency with which protein residues engage in inter-molecular contacts in the predicted models, is compared to residue conservation levels, which tend to indicate involvement in biological function.
-These properties taken together may be used to prioritize protein regions for drug binding experiments, or targeted mutations that may interfere with the formation the virus-host complex in question, or simply indicate ‘sticky’ regions that may engage in promiscuous interactions.
+The evaluation of submitted models for T181-T184 consists of three main parts, representing analyses of increasing complexity and different finality. **Part I**, presented here, involves evaluating the propensity of residues in each protein (receptor or ligand) to contribute to the interaction interface, and the number of distinct inter-molecular residue-residue contacts a residue engages, in the ensemble of submitted models for each target. **In addition, the frequency with which protein residues engage in inter-molecular contacts in the predicted models, is compared to residue conservation levels, which tend to indicate involvement in biological function.
+These properties taken together may be used to prioritize protein regions for drug binding experiments, or targeted mutations that may interfere with the formation the virus-host complex in question, or simply indicate ‘sticky’ regions that may engage in promiscuous interactions**.

 The analyses of **parts II and III** are still in progress.
 In part II, the models submitted for each target are clustered on the basis of structural similarity and clusters are ranked using a set of objective criteria.
 Highly ranking clusters may be considered as containing more reliably predicted complexes.
 In part III, AlphaFold 2 and ClusPro are used in combination to generated models for all 4 targets.
-For targets where the human and/or COV-SARS-2 protein is involved in higher order assemblies, the predictions are performed in the context of these additional assemblies.
-This analysis is carried out in collaboration with Dima Kozakov [midas@laufercenter.org](mailto:midas@laufercenter.org) and Dzmitry Padhorny [dnpodgorny@gmail.com](mailto:dnpodgorny@gmail.com).
+For targets where the human and/or SARS-CoV-2 protein is involved in higher order assemblies, the predictions are performed in the context of these additional assemblies.
+This analysis is carried out in collaboration with [Dima Kozakov](mailto:midas@laufercenter.org) and [Dzmitry Padhorny](mailto:dnpodgorny@gmail.com)..

+<sup><sub>1</sub></sup><sub>: Univ.
+Lille, CNRS; UMR8576 - UGSF - Unité de Glycobiologie Structurale et Fonctionnelle, Lille, F-59000, France</sub>
+<sup><sub>2</sub></sup><sub>: Center for Structural Biology, VIB-VUB, Brussels, Belgium</sub>
+<sup><sub>3</sub></sup><sub>: Biomolecular Modelling Laboratory, The Francis Crick Institute, London, UK.</sub>
 <hr>

 ### Material and Methods